 Who’s the best agent to talk to?

-Considering this is my article, of course it makes sense that I feel like I’m the best agent for you to talk to.
-In fact, Rightmove and the property academy also rate us the best agents in the country!
+Considering this is my article, of course, it makes sense that I feel like I’m the best agent for you to talk to.
+Rightmove and the property academy also rate us the best agents in the country!

 The best way to find out is for us to have a quick chat.
 Maybe I’m the best agent for you to talk to… Maybe not.
 But if I’m not, I probably know another agent who may suit your situation better.

 So why not give me a call, or send me an email, and let’s schedule a time to talk.
 No obligation.